-- 1. Reserve and assign meeting rooms, lodging, and other facilities for the estimated attendance in consultation with chairpersons of Program Committee and Future Site Selection Committee.
+- Reserve and assign meeting rooms, lodging, and other facilities for the estimated attendance in consultation with chairpersons of Program Committee and Future Site Selection Committee.
 Initial arrangements with headquarters hotels should always include reservation of all public function (meeting) rooms in the hotel (or in the case of especially large hotels, sufficient space to be sure to take care of any possible needs of the Society) with the provision that some of these rooms may later be released only in writing by the Chairperson of the Local Arrangements Committee. - 2.
+Consult the past chairperson on the procedures and methods used to promote the previous NCWSS meeting. - 3.
 Assist the Executive Secretary in developing a budget for the annual meeting.
 All meetings should be financially self-sustaining.
 Expenses of invited speakers and printing and mailing costs shall be included.
-The registration fee shall be determined by the Executive Committee. - 3.
-Furnish Executive Secretary with room reservation cards to send with meeting reservation information. - 4.
-Supply the Program Chairperson information on the location and capacity of meeting rooms of the headquarters hotel. - 5.
-Arrange for sound equipment and coordinate with the Electronic Communications Committee (appointed by the President) to ensure that projection equipment is available.
-Prepare space and materials for displays of posters, photographs, publications and other visual aids. - 6.
-Reserve one room near the registration desk to serve as the Convention Headquarters. - 7.
-Reserve a room for Placement Service activities. - 8.
-Determine space and equipment needs for any committee meetings and arrange for them.
+The registration fee shall be determined by the Executive Committee. - 4.
+Furnish Executive Secretary with room reservation information and/or links to use with meeting reservations. - 5.
+Supply the Program Chairperson information on the location and capacity of meeting rooms of the headquarters hotel. - 6.
+Consult and work closely with the President, Program Chairperson and Committee Chairpersons on plans for the conference which may include sending information and an invitation to key state personnel as deemed necessary by the Committee .
+Send copies of the program to these agencies when they are available. - 7.
+Send news releases of the NCWSS meeting and other activities to relevant trade journals

-- 9. Arrange for banquet menu and program.
-Consult with President and Program Chairperson concerning banquet menu, head table seating, program, speakers, etc. - 10.
-Release in writing to the Hotel Executive reserved space not needed. - 11.
-Work closely with and provide the Hotel Executive all information on scheduled use of reserved space and equipment. - 12.
-Obtain registration help and materials as follows:

-a) Two Local Arrangements Committee members familiar with registration procedures at peak registration period.
-One Local Arrangements Committee member available at Registration Desk or Convention Head-quarters at all times.

-b) Three persons during peak registration period and at least one person during entire meeting.

-c) Two tables about 18 feet long (one on which registrants can fill out cards and one for the Registration Desk).

-d) Signs and easels indicating location of Registration Desk.

-e) Information on local points of interest and city maps.

-13. Arrange for Sectional Meeting rooms as follows:

-a) One member of the Local Arrangements Committee is responsible for the proper "setting up" of the meeting rooms.
-This involves working closely with the hotel personnel and constantly checking to see that instructions were understood and carried out.

-b) Signs and easels to indicate locations of Sectional Meetings.

-c) Require that spare projection equipment, spare microphones, and the like are on hand and located where equipment failures will interfere as little as possible with the meetings.
+- 8. Arrange for sound equipment and coordinate with Section Chairs (appointed by the President) to ensure that projection equipment is available.
+Prepare space and materials for displays of posters, photographs, publications and other visual aids. - 9.
+Reserve one room near the registration desk to serve as the Convention Headquarters. - 10.
+Determine space and equipment needs for any committee meetings and arrange for them. - 11.
+Arrange for banquet menu and program.
+Consult with President and Program Chairperson concerning banquet menu, head table seating, program, speakers, etc. - 12.
+Release in writing to the Hotel Executive reserved space not needed. - 13.
+Work closely with and provide the Hotel Executive all information on scheduled use of reserved space and equipment. - 14.
+Obtain registration help and materials as follows: - a) Two Local Arrangements Committee members familiar with registration procedures at peak registration period.
+One Local Arrangements Committee member available at Registration Desk or Convention Head-quarters at all times. - b) Three persons during peak registration period and at least one person during entire meeting. - c) Two tables about 18 feet long (one on which registrants can fill out cards and one for the Registration Desk). - d) Signs and easels indicating location of Registration Desk. - e) Information on local points of interest and city maps. - 15.
+Arrange for Sectional Meeting rooms as follows: - a) One member of the Local Arrangements Committee is responsible for the proper "setting up" of the meeting rooms.
+This involves working closely with the hotel personnel and constantly checking to see that instructions were understood and carried out. - b) Signs and easels to indicate locations of Sectional Meetings. - c) Require that spare projection equipment, spare microphones, and the like are on hand and located where equipment failures will interfere as little as possible with the meetings.
 Be sure the projectionists and Section Chairpersons know the plans for handling equipment failures.